IlidioDeos/IlidioDeos/README.md

 ## Some info

-My name is Ilidio Deos.
+My name is Ilidio Silveira.
 I currently live in Rio de Janeiro, Brazil and I'm a Full Stack developer student.

 I was a professional game streamer for almost 4 years on Twitch and Uber for almost 2 years in Portugal, and today I dedicate myself fully to college and coding stuff.

 ## Detailed information

-* **Name**: Ilidio Deos.
+* **Name**: Ilidio Silveira.
 * **Age**: 25.
 * **Nationality**: Brazilian and Portuguese.
 * **Living in**: Rio de Janeiro, Brazil.